 The Project on Family Homelessness uses journalism, art and storytelling projects to help engage the community to make family homelessness rare, brief and one time only in Washington state.
 The oldest continuous homelessness advocacy project at Seattle University, we were established in 2009 through a grant from the Bill & Melinda Gates Foundation.
-A seventh grant from the Gates Foundation enables us to continue our communications and advocacy work through 2018.
+An eighth grant from the Gates Foundation enables us to continue our communications and advocacy work through mid-2020.

 We use this site mainly as an archive of Past Projects.